 "I write because I am a warrior and my poetry is my primary weapon."

-Join Multicultural Affairs for one of two staff-guided tours across New York City of bookstores that center social justice education, liberatory texts, and underrepresented stories.
-Learn about their history and how they impact their local communities.
+Join Multicultural Affairs for one of two staff-guided tours across New York City of bookstores that are locally owed and center liberatory texts and underrepresented stories.
+Learn about their histories and how they impact their local communities.
 One tours Lower Manhattan, and one tours Washington Heights.
-Learn about their history and how they impact their local communities.

 Metrocards will be provided.
 Limited space; registration is encouraged to reserve your spot, but not required.
 Open to Columbia College and Columbia Engineering undergraduate students.